BTW - "amicable divorce" is an oxymoron, like "Microsoft Works."

 - Jesus knows grief.
 He is "a man of sorrows, acquainted with grief."
 "He was despised and forsaken of men, A man of sorrows and acquainted with grief" - Isaiah 53:3.

-- We are promised that, as we live the abiding life in Him, our lives shall bear much fruit.
+- We are promised that, as we live an abiding life in him, our lives will bear much fruit.
 Even for the grieving person who abides in Christ, God continues to bear lasting fruit in and through them.
 This remains true for you.